An animal emblem

 Throwing out the balance

 Bank erosion and clearing has a huge impact on the habitat of the Platypus, as they need substantial vegetation to support the delicate balance of their habitats.
 The trees provide shade, oxygenate the water, provide food for the aquatic invertebrates that the platypus eat as well as burrowing areas around tree roots.
 Stabilisation and revegetation of banks will increase the habitat of the Platypus.

 Come and meet us

 Platypus can be seen at Taronga Zoo Sydney in the Platypus House and in the Blue Mountains Bush Walk.

 The Platypus plays an important role in the food web and ecology of Australian freshwater ecosystems.
 Taronga has made a conservation commitment to the Platypus and we are working hard to protect them in the wild.
 A joint research project with University partners will assess impacts of fragmentation and threatening processes on platypus; Taronga also supports partnerships aiming to deliver significant areas of habitat restoration.
 In partnership with the Australian Platypus Conservancy, Taronga supports a research program investigating and promoting alternatives to reduce the capture of Platypus through yabby trapping - a favourite Australian pastime.
 Continuing to develop our platypus breeding program to better understand this incredibly secretive and elusive species is a challenge we eagerly accept.

 Proud as Punch to Support the Platypus!

-In support of Taronga’s Legacy Species Program, Proud & Punch is donating 20c for every Proud & Punch sold at Taronga Zoo between 1 December 2019 – 1 December 2020 directly to the Platypus.
+In support of Taronga’s Legacy Species Program, Proud & Punch is donating 20c for every Proud & Punch sold at both Taronga Zoo Sydney and Taronga Western Plains Zoo Dubbo directly to the Platypus.

 Be sure to purchase a Proud & Punch Ice Cream during your visit to Taronga to show your support of this iconic Aussie animal!